 PCEP's Rail Activation Committee (RAC) meets regularly on a weekly basis.
 The RAC includes representatives from the PCEP's technical consultants and the JPB's Rail Operations group.
-The focus in recent months has been on preparations for live wire testing in Segment 4.
-Successful completion of the short-circuit test for TPSS 2 remains on the critical path for that activity.
-The most recent short-circuit re-test was only partially successful and timing for another re-test is on hold.

-Initial live-wire testing of an EMU is scheduled for June 5, 2023, on the Santa Clara Drill Track (SCDT).
+The focus in recent months has been on preparations for live wire testing in Segment 4 The most recent short-circuit re-test was only partially successful; another re-test will be conducted after Segment 3 and 4 are electrified.
+Initial live-wire testing of an EMU occurred on June 5, 2023, on the Santa Clara Drill Track (SCDT).